Should you be using AI to manage your health in 2026?

 Instead of: “What should I take for sleep?”

-If you catch yourself thinking “ChatGPT says…” rather than “Based on this, I think…”, that’s judgement being outsourced.
+If you catch yourself thinking “ChatGPT says…” rather than “Based on this, I think…” — that’s judgement being outsourced.
+The Understand stage is about building your own picture, not borrowing someone else’s.

 A good tool sharpens your thinking.
 A bad use of a tool replaces it.

-Think about briefing a “junior” research assistant.
+Think about briefing a junior research assistant.
 The more relevant information you give them, the more useful their work becomes.
-You are managing your health, not the AI.

 What context typically matters:

-- Your timeline: How long has this been happening?
-Are you trying to address something acute or optimise?
+• Your timeline: How long has this been happening?
+Is this acute or ongoing?

 Generic prompt: